Data-conforming data-driven control: avoiding premature generalizations beyond data: Numerical simulations

+The above examples show the role that data-conforming control can play in enhancing the safety of data-driven approaches.
+The hyper-parameters $\gamma,\gamma'$ resemble the exploration vs exploitation preferences.
+Starting\MPar{7} from an identified linear model that is 'sufficiently' valid for the collected data, exploitation is when our data-conforming approaches with high $\gamma,\gamma'$ result in new data that the identified model is still highly valid for (and hence the controller, since it is model-based).
+Exploration on the other hand, achieved by the reduction of $\gamma,\gamma'$, allows for distributional shifts beyond past data, opening new possibilities and enriching the observations we have about the underlying system.

-These examples show how the concept of data-conforming control can enhance the safety of the data-driven approaches.
-In practice, a control engineer can start with a high value of $\gamma$ (or $\gamma'$) then gradually reduce it, if needed, to allow some exploration beyond data.
+In\MPar{11b} practice, and in the absence of accurate physical models or extensive data sets, a control engineer can start with high values of $\gamma, \gamma'$ then gradually reduce them, if needed, to allow some exploration beyond available data.
 One of the important recommendations of the adaptive control literature \cite{astrom1985commentary,anderson2005failures} is to model as much as possible, and leave any model reduction or abstraction for later.
-Our data-conforming framework can provide the safety and the time necessary for the control engineer to observe, model/interpret, and react to any potential activation of unknown/unmodeled nonlinearities.
+Our data-conforming framework can provide the safety and the time necessary for the control engineer to collect new data, model, and react to any potential activation of unknown/unmodeled nonlinearities.